 The Great Forest National Park will be a perfect weekend getaway; a place to relax and enjoy nature.
 There will be something for everyone, with activities such as bike riding, bushwalking, bird watching, four-wheel driving, camping, zipline tours and so much more.
-Download the Wilderness Society’s free self drive tour map of Toolangi’s amazing forests
+Download the Wilderness Society’s free self drive maps.

 The Great Forest National Park will protect these unique forests.

-With logging still occurring in this area, the Fairy Possum’s habitat is in fast decline.
-Clearfell logging comprehensively changes the structure of a forest for more than 200 years.
-The beautiful Mountain Ash trees are still being dragged away to be used for paper pulp, leading to a crisis in the number of large trees in the landscape – trees old enough to form the hollows which Fairy Possums call home.
+Clearfell logging comprehensively changes the structure of a forest.
+The beautiful Mountain Ash trees are still being dragged away to be used for paper pulp, leading to a crisis in the number of large trees in the landscape.
+Review your forest-free options at ethicalpaper.com.au.

 The Great Forest National Park will be an opportunity for Victoria’s State Government to invest in the state’s environmental future, and show the world what first-class parks management looks like.